Menu

 REGISTRATION IS REQUIRED.

-This project is open to members* only, but we will be happy to open it up to guests if space allows after the first week of registrations.
 Please only sign up if you know you can attend.
-We understand illness and emergencies do come up so if you register and can no longer attend, please let us know ASAP so we can fill your spot.
+We understand illness and emergencies do come up so if you register and can no longer attend, please let us know ASAP so we can allow others to fill the spot.

 Amanda Barnhart